 Generally, if you need ultra-smooth polishing on a wood surface, an orbital sander is the tool to choose.
 Plus, orbital sanders are very quiet.
 However, their overall lack of serious power makes them unable to remove heavy stock.
 They’re also not particularly fast.

 Orbital sanders are a great choice for beginning woodworking projects.
-They work well when designing birdhouses, window boxes, small tables and more.
+They work well when designing birdhouses, window boxes, small tables, and more.

 Of course, orbital sanders aren’t just for beginners.
-In the hands of a professional, an orbital sander provides smooth polishing on wood, plaster, paint and other surfaces.
+In the hands of a professional, an orbital sander provides smooth polishing on wood, plaster, paint, and other surfaces.

-1. How Do Orbital Sanders Work?
+a.
+How Do Orbital Sanders Work?

 The sander moves quickly in any direction.
 Changeable pads at the base of the sander do the work.
 Plates are available in different sizes.